Educated in Canada - Non-Accredited Programs

 • Failing to produce other documents requested by the College.

-The CDRE is a non-exemptible requirement.
-This means that you must pass the CDRE in order to become eligible for registration.
-To be eligible to write the CDRE, you must be assessed by a provincial regulatory body to have met the education and practical training requirements.
+To be eligible to write the CDRE, you must be assessed by the College to have met the education and practical training requirements.
 Click here for more information about the CDRE.

 It is illegal for anyone to use any of these titles in Ontario without a valid certificate of registration issued by the College.